 My wife has the Bose QuietComfort 20 Acoustic Noise Cancelling Earbuds

 I can’t overstate how solidly constructed this device is.
-If you’ve never played with one at the Bose store or owned one, it’s hard to describe how solid this speaker is built.
+If you’ve never played with one it’s hard to describe how solid this speaker is built.
 I really love mine and recommend picking one up if you love music.

-Being deployed means you get a lot of stuff given to you.
+Being deployed means you get a lot of stuff handed to you.
 There’s usually unlimited water bottles, food at the chow hall, and free books at the library.
-However, there’s always some essentials that you can’t get enough of.
+However, there’s always some gifts from home that you can’t get enough of.

 Hand sanitizer is one of those items that you’ll always want more of when you’re deployed.
 The hot, dusty, sandy, dirty, and unsanitary conditions that you often work in means that clean hands are essential to healthiness and happiness.
 Send your soldier, sailor, airmen, or marine a bottle of Purell and I guarantee they won’t be upset.

-When you work outside all day in the hot Middle Eastern sun, you need sunglasses.
-Obviously you’ll want to talk to your military service member about what style they want, but Oakley has a great program on www.usstandardissue.com to sell discount sunglasses to military personnel.
+When you work outside all day in the hot Middle Eastern or African sun, you need sunglasses.
+Obviously you’ll want to talk to your military service member about what style they want, but Oakley has a great program on to sell discount sunglasses to military personnel.
 Ray-Bans are also popular.

 A good pen is hard to find down range.
 You’re always signing for things and writing things down whether you're on or off duty.
 If your service member doesn’t have reliable access to a BX, they might just want a pen in their stocking this year.
-I'm partial to the Pilot G2 pens.
+I'm a big fan of the Pilot G2 pens.

 A sturdy backpack is a must have on any TDY or deployment.
 No one is going to carry your bags for you!
 Having one less bag in hand and one on your back is a definite plus.
 I like Osprey Packs for their durability, light weight, and size.

 The war never stops, especially when the sun goes down.
-A good flashlight is essential to continuing operations and support.
+A good flashlight is essential to sustaining combat operations and support.
 A flashlight that doesn't take lithium ion batteries and just takes regular AAA or AA batteries is a plus, as the LiON batteries can be hard to find and expensive.
-This flashlight is sturdy, bright, and under $10.
+This flashlight is sturdy, bright, and under $15.

 No matter whether you are a special operations snake eater or a finance officer, you’ll be thankful you have a Gerber Multi-Tool at least once a week.
 I love mine and use it almost every other day.